solliancenet/azure-machine-learning-service-labs/lab-0/azure-notebooks-setup/README.md

 1. Navigate to your project: `azure-machine-learning-service-labs`

-2. Start your Notebook server on `Free Compute` by clicking on the **Play** icon in the toolbar as shown:
+2. Start your Notebook server on `Free Compute` by selecting the **Play** icon in the toolbar as shown:

 	<img src="./images/02.png" width="70%" height="70%" title="Start Notebook Server">